The cost of being everywhere

 The cheaper, harder path is to pick two channels — one for depth, one for distribution — and dominate them.
 Become unmistakable in the long-form room.
 Become unavoidable in the short-form one.
 Ignore the rest until the first two are saturated.

 Focus is the only honest answer to a feed that wants infinite supply.
-The founders who pick fewer rooms and stay longer in each one end up owning the conversation the omnichannel crowd is still chasing.
+The experts who pick fewer rooms and stay longer in each one end up owning the conversation the omnichannel crowd is still chasing.